samirbuch/tufs/README.md

 ### File System Management Functions
 To manage your file system, you must provide the following three functions:

-     int make_fs(char *disk_name);
+     int init_fs(char *disk_name);

 This function creates a fresh (and empty) file system on the virtual disk with name disk_name.
 As part of this function, you should first invoke make_disk(disk_name) to create a new disk.
 Then, open this disk and write/initialize the necessary meta- information for your file system so that it can be later used (mounted).
 The function returns 0 on success, and -1 when the disk disk_name could not be created, opened, or properly initialized.

      int mount_fs(char *disk_name);

 This function mounts a file system that is stored on a virtual disk with name disk_name.
 With the mount operation, a file system becomes "ready for use."
 You need to open the disk and then load to memory the meta-information that is necessary to handle the file system operations that are discussed below.
-The function returns 0 on success, and -1 when the disk disk_name could not be opened or when the disk does not contain a valid file system (that you previously created with make_fs).
+The function returns 0 on success, and -1 when the disk disk_name could not be opened or when the disk does not contain a valid file system (that you previously created with init_fs).

      int umount_fs(char *disk_name);